bumable-store/bumable-clothing/README.md

 ## 📧 Contact

-For support or inquiries: admin@bumable.gt.tc
+For support or inquiries: Contact through GitHub Issues

 ---
 **© 2025 BUMABLE.
 All rights reserved.**